 This Fine Arts Museum features a strong collection of American Art from the 18th, 19th, and 20th Centuries, including works by early American artists right through to Andy Warhol.
 The academy is also known for being the oldest of its kind in the United States.

 Address: 118 North Broad Street, Philadelphia, PA 19102-1510, United States

 The Philadelphia City Center is home to some interesting areas and sites, both old and new.
 The main attractions are the landmark City Hall with its outstanding Gothic tower, the Pennsylvania Academy of Fine Arts Museum, along with a modest Chinatown and numerous other architectural delights.
 Broad Street is a good place to start a walking tour.
 Though not as concentrated an area as neighboring Independence Historic National Park lying to the west, this area does contain a fair amount of important attractions, from the Pennsylvania Academy of the Fine Arts to the Civil War Library & Museum and the Reading Terminal Market.
 Other highlights in the City Center include the Gothic revival style Arch Street Methodist church, the African-American Museum in Philadelphia, the Masonic Temple, and Rittenhouse Square.

 8 Society Hill Historic District

-This interesting neighborhood is an unique blend of 18th Century buildings, restored warehouses, new homes, colonial homes, and apartments.
-Some of these are occupied by galleries and other tourist friendly retail.
-Additional highlights include the Old Pine Street Presbyterian Church and the Historical Society of Pennsylvania Library.
+This interesting neighborhood, south of Walnut Street and east of Washington Square, contains a unique blend of 18th Century buildings, restored warehouses, new homes, colonial homes, and apartments.
+Some of these are occupied by galleries and other tourist friendly retailers.
+Attractions in and around this area include Washington Square, the Polish American Cultural Center, and Old St. Mary's Church, along with the Old Pine Street Presbyterian Church and the Historical Society of Pennsylvania Library.

 9 Rodin Museum